deepgram/kur/docs/source/tutorial.rst

 The data is all in the same Python pickle format, and for the most part, we can keep all of the default options.
-Let's train for ten epochs and, just in case we want to train multiple times, let's make sure we reload our best-performing weights (we respect to the validation weights, of course).
+Let's train for ten epochs and, just in case we want to train multiple times, let's make sure we reload our best-performing weights (with respect to the validation weights, of course).
 We will also specify a log path so we can plot our training loss over time.
 Our ``train`` section has got to look like this:

 .. code-block:: yaml